The Thousands of Children Who Go to Immigration Court Alone

 Immigration courts are classified as civil courts, which means that unaccompanied children aren’t guaranteed a right to a government-appointed attorney the way they would be in a criminal court.
 Instead, if they want legal help, they have to find—and, usually, pay for—an attorney themselves.
 Around one-fourth of unaccompanied children facing deportation are represented by an attorney, according the most recently available data which was collected in August 2017.

-Having an attorney makes a huge difference: As of 2014, over 80 percent of children who showed up to court unrepresented were deported, according to Syracuse University’s TRAC Immigration database.
+Having an attorney makes a huge difference: As of 2014, more than 80 percent of children who showed up to court unrepresented were deported, according to Syracuse University’s TRAC Immigration database.
 For children who appeared in court with legal representation, only 12 percent were deported.

 Since 2014, more than 500 unaccompanied children have settled in Fresno County; after being released to sponsors who can care for them temporarily, these children must undergo court proceedings to determine their future.
 In the rural, agricultural communities in this county, reputable immigration lawyers are scarce.
 And limited free legal services, as well as distance from immigration courts, are major obstacles for unaccompanied minors in deportation proceedings.
 This means that many children are left navigating their way through a foreign legal system that has few resources to help the undocumented, who make up 38 percent of the immigrant population in the Fresno region, according to a 2014 estimate.